hugo-s29/epidemic-simulator/README.md

 Then, it'll start the simulation, save the correct indicators and export this data to a CSV file.
 Parallelization is used to save time (most of the computation is done in parallel, and mutex are used to avoid issues with this parallelization).

 **WARNING.** Simulations take a long time to run.
 For me, running all my simulations took about a week and a half on a pretty powerful computer (running 24/7).
-Running the `main.jl` file took between a day to a day and a halp on the computer I used.
+Running the `main.jl` file took between a day to a day and a half on the computer I used.
+This is mostly due to the _size_ of the city: for example, getting the Floyd-Warshall matrices has a time complexity $\mathrm{O}(n^3)$ and $n$ is around $20,000$!

 Here are some examples of simulations: